oguzhan-yilmaz/balcony/docs/how-it-works/about-balcony.md

 In Python, everything is an object.
 Even the `modules` are objects.

-When a module is imported, it can be queried for its composite objects on runtime.
+When a module is `import`ed, it can be queried for its composite objects on runtime.

 ```python title="Listing boto3 scope"
 print(dir(boto3))